You've Really Got a Hold on Me: Personnel

+Charts

-The Beatles rendition
+The Beatles version

 "You Really Got a Hold on Me" was the first song recorded for the Beatles' second British album, With the Beatles, and was included on their third US album, The Beatles' Second Album.
 It features John Lennon and George Harrison on lead vocals with Paul McCartney on harmony vocals.

 The Beatles recorded the song on July 18, 1963.
 This session took place while Please Please Me was still at number one in the album charts four months after its release, and in the midst of a rigorous touring schedule that also had to include BBC sessions for radio and television.
 It was completed in seven takes, four of which were complete.
 The group then recorded four edit pieces.
 The final version was an edit of takes 7, 10 and 11.

 The Beatles also recorded "You Really Got a Hold on Me" on four occasions for BBC radio in 1963.
 One of these, from July 30, 1963 was included on the Live at the BBC collection.
 A live version recorded in Stockholm, Sweden, in October 1963 was released in 1995 on Anthology 1.
 The song was performed once again in 1969, during the Let It Be recording sessions, and featured in the 1970 documentary film, Let It Be.